Introduction

 Footnotes

-1. The U.S. Department of Health and Human Services (HHS) Uniform Administrative Requirements (45 CFR 75.342) permit HRSA to “make site visits, as warranted by program needs.”
-In addition, 45 CFR 75.364 states that, “The HHS awarding agency, Inspectors General, the Comptroller General of the United States, and the pass-through entity, or any of their authorized representatives, must have the right of access to any documents, papers, or other records of the non-federal entity which are pertinent to the federal award, in order to make audits, examinations, excerpts, and transcripts.
-The right also includes timely and reasonable access to the non-federal entity's personnel for the purpose of interview and discussion related to such documents.”
+1. Per Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards: Monitoring and reporting program performance (2 CFR 200.329), HRSA “may conduct in-person or virtual site visits, as warranted.”
+In addition, 2 CFR 200.337 states that, “The Federal agency or pass-through entity, Inspectors General, the Comptroller General of the United States, or any of their authorized representatives, must have the right of access to any records of the recipient or subrecipient pertinent to the Federal award, to perform audits, execute site visits, or for any other official use.
+The right also includes timely and reasonable access to the recipient’s or subrecipient’s personnel for the purpose of interview and discussion related to such documents or the Federal award in general.”

 Fecha de la última revisión: